kmsholcomb/docs-rackspace/doc/style-guide/writing/write-to-the-user.rst

    refers to is plural.

 -  Use first-person plural pronouns (*we*, *our*) judiciously.
-These pronouns emphasize the writer or Rackspace rather than the user, so before you us them, consider whether second person or imperative mood is more "user friendly."
+These pronouns emphasize the writer or Rackspace rather than the user, so before you use them, consider whether second person or imperative mood would be more "user friendly."
 However, use *we recommend* rather than *it's recommended* or *Rackspace recommends*.
 Also, you can use *we* in the place of *Rackspace* if necessary.